joe-degiovanni/TapRoomMenu/README.md

 ## Application architecture
  * Read/Write/Update/Delete beer information and other configuration data to JSON files via Spring REST controllers
  * Serve front end and admin interface through Thymeleaf templates

+## Deployment
+ * Currently run as a standalone Spring Boot application.
+Hopefully down the road package it as a Docker image for simplified deployment.